 Dry, electric underfloor heating installations are a more common vice in smaller, single spaces such as a bathroom or en-suite.
-This type of UFH is also a lot easier and cheaper to fit.
+This type of UFH also accounts for a much easier and cheaper means to install underfloor heating.

 In a time when the world on the whole is as environmentally conscious as ever, the question is commonplace amongst those investing in, or upgrading their home heating.